Deleting .DS_Store files

 python3 -m http.server

-This outputs the log on the command line.
+This starts a webserver on port 8000 and outputs the log on the command line.